dotnetrdf/docs/src/latest/docs/user_guide/Configuration-HTTP-Handlers.md

 ### dnr:importNamespacesFrom

-The `dnr:importNamespacesFrom` property points to a Graph that defines default namespaces (see [[Configuration API - Graphs|Configuration-Graphs]]), these are used for any output that can use QNames to compress output.
+The `dnr:importNamespacesFrom` property points to a Graph that defines default namespaces (see [Configuration API - Graphs](Configuration-Graphs.md)), these are used for any output that can use QNames to compress output.
 Defaults to `rdf`, `rdfs` and `xsd` namespaces if not specified.

 # Handler Configurations